How Do I Reclaim My Unused Road Tax?

 You can make a SORN using the DVLA’s online service.
 If you’re applying for a SORN on a car that’s currently taxed, you’ll need either the 11-digit number from the vehicle’s V5C.

-After making a SORN, you should automatically receive your DVLA SORN tax refund cheque within 4-6 weeks.
+After making a SORN, you should automatically receive your DVLA SORN tax refund cheque within 4 to 6 weeks.

 Phone